mitya57/python-markdown-math/README.md

 default, but can be enabled by passing `enable_dollar_delimiter=True` in the extension configuration.

-If you want to render to span elements with inline math rather than script elements, so as to improve fallback when JavaScript is disabled or unavailable, use `render_to_span=True`.
+If you want to this extension to generate a preview node (which will be shown when MathJax has not yet processed the node, or when JavaScript is unavailable), use `add_preview=True` configuration option.

 Notes
 -----